Battle of Aouzou: First Battle

 In late 1987, the Chadian National Armed Forces (FANT) were in the process of retaking northern Chad from Libya.
 The battle for the Aouzou Strip — a strip of land in northern Chad then controlled by Libya — began in late July.
 After suffering a string of defeats, the Libyan Army organized a counteroffensive on 8 August in an attempt to regain a foothold in the nearby Tibesti Mountains.
 As the 3,000-strong Libyan force drove southwards, towards the Tibesti town of Bardaï, they were intercepted by the FANT, which surrounded and attacked them on multiple sides, forcing them to retreat.
-The Chadians then began aggressively pursuing the Libyans northwards through the desert, towards Aouzou, inflicting numerous casualties along the way to the Libyan Army, which suffered 650 killed, 147 captured, 111 military vehicles captured, and at least 30 tanks and APCs were destroyed.
-With the Libyans routed, the FANT troops easily moved into the town of Aouzou that same day; however, this move went against the advice of the France's president and Chadian ally François Mitterrand, who refused to provide air support for the operation.
+The Chadians then began aggressively pursuing the Libyans northwards through the desert, towards Aouzou, inflicting numerous casualties along the way to the Libyan Army, which suffered 650 killed, 147 captured, 111 military vehicles captured, and at least 30 tanks and APCs destroyed.
+With the Libyans routed, the FANT troops easily moved into the town of Aouzou that same day; however, this move went against the advice of France's president and Chadian ally François Mitterrand, who refused to provide air support for the operation.

 Second Battle

 The loss of Aouzou infuriated Libya's leader, Muammar Gaddafi, who ordered its recapture.
 He sent Ali ash-Sharif, who was widely considered to be Libya's most capable general, along with 15,000 troops to retake the town.
 The Libyans began bombarding the town with artillery and airstrikes to soften up the Chadian positions.
 Despite the bombardment, when the Libyans finally attacked on 14 August they were repelled and lost over 200 men in the process.
 Ash-Sharif regrouped and launched a second attack, but was defeated once more.
 The Chadians overcame the Libyans' far superior weaponry, which included Soviet T-55 tanks, by utilizing innovative tactics.
 For example, the Chadians would mount French-supplied MILAN anti-tank missiles on Toyota pickup trucks and then race two of the trucks towards the tank from opposite directions.
 The tanks were unable to move their turrets fast enough to track them.
 Meanwhile, the "Libyans conducted simple, slow-moving frontal assaults, which were easily broken up by fast, enveloping Chadian counterattacks."

-Following his second defeat, ash-Sharif began an even greater artillery and aerial bombardment upon the town.
+Following his second defeat, ash-Sharif began an even greater artillery and aerial bombardment of the town.
 In addition, he brought in a number of commando units and formations from the Jamahiriya Guard.
 Ash-Sharif employed these forces as shock troops and, with enormous firepower — the Chadians lacking French air support — he finally succeeded in retaking Aouzou on 28 August.
 He was aided by the fact that several key Chadian commanders had pulled out of the town in preparation for a surprise attack on a Libyan air base, leaving behind only about 400 FANT soldiers led by a novice commander.
 In celebration, Gaddafi flew foreign journalists to the region to highlight the victory.
-This was the only Libyan victory in the war.